dan-atack/SMARS/README.md

 ### 5. Build A Base and Tame the Red Planet!

 <img src="screenshots/Readme-06-Big-base.png" style="width: 60%;">

+## How to play:

+You start off with a small base, comprised of several modules that were packed into your colony's landing craft.

+Spend money to build additional structures, and assign your population to work in various jobs (right now that's either mining for water or farming in a hydroponics module).

+The colony's population grows gradually over time, as more and more new terraformers are sent from Earth, drawn by stories of your managerial prowess.

+Keep your population well fed, watered and rested to increase their morale, and to attract more newcomers.

 ## To start the project up in local development mode: